autobrr/autobrr.com/docs/configuration/irc.md

 Before setup, make sure you have generated necessary keys for setup.
 Some networks have invite commands with extra keys.
 Some require to be registered with NickServ, while others don't.
 Trackers have documentation for the extra authentication protocols on their wiki.

-* If NickServ Password is marked as `*`, required, then you need to have a registered account on that IRC network.
+* If NickServ Password is marked `*` as required, then you need to have a registered account on that IRC network.
+See [registering with NickServ](#registering-with-nickserv) above.
-* If NickServ Account is marked as required, that's only used as nick, but supports NickServ auth.
+* If NickServ Account is marked `*` as required, that's only used as nick, but supports NickServ auth.
-* The invite command field in `settings/irc/edit network` are pre filled and you only need to add your IRC key.
+* The invite command field in `settings/irc/edit network` are pre filled, but you need to add your IRC key.
 The rest should be left as is.

 :::caution Caution